mongodb/docs/source/includes/api/list-tables/admin-s3-oplog-store-create-request-documents.rst

    * - s3BucketName
      - string
-     - The name of the S3 bucket that hosts the S3 blockstore.
+     - The name of the S3 bucket that hosts the S3 oplog store.

    * - sseEnabled
      - boolean
      - *Optional.* Flag indicating whether this S3 blockstore enables `server-side encryption <http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html>`_.

    * - uri
      - string
      - A comma-separated list of hosts in the ``<hostname:port>`` format
-       that can be used to access this S3 blockstore.
+       that can be used to access this S3 oplog store.

    * - ssl
      - boolean
-     - *Optional.* Flag indicating whether this S3 blockstore only accepts connections encrypted using
+     - *Optional.* Flag indicating whether this S3 oplog store only accepts connections encrypted using
        :abbr:`TLS (Transport Layer Security)`.

    * - writeConcern
      - string
-     - *Optional.* The write concern used for this blockstore.
+     - *Optional.* The write concern used for this oplog store.

        The accepted values for this option are:

        - ``ACKNOWLEDGED``
        - ``W2``